Scroll Percentage: 0%

 Creating a marine protected area for sea turtles in West Sulawesi, Indonesia

 A top priority is to conserve, protect and even increase the coral reef and seagrass areas of this pristine archipelago in the Makassar Straits, 650km north of Bali.
-Sea turtles are dependent on coral and seagrass habitats for their survival because they provide them with food, shelter and nursery grounds.
-A key component of this project is to train local community members to monitor and manage the condition of the seagrass and coral reef cover and to provide them with income other than from fishing, for example cultivating seaweed.
+A key component of this project is to train local community members to monitor and manage the condition of the seagrass and coral reef cover and to provide them with an income such as cultivating seaweed.

 Photos presented by Department of Marine Sciences, Hasanuddin University